Skip to content

 Adding users and user groups for protection

-Coro provides protection for users in an organization in the following ways:
+Coro protects users in an organization in the following ways:

 • The Actionboard displays activity exclusively for protected users.

-• Tickets involving protected users are either automatically resolved by the system or can be addressed by an Admin user.
+• Tickets involving protected users are either automatically resolved by Coro or can be addressed by an admin user with sufficient permissions.

 • If a ticket involves both protected and protectable users, action is taken only for the protected users.
 For example, if a phishing email is sent to Bob (protected) and Alice (protectable), Coro moves the email to the designated Suspected folder for Bob, but not for Alice.

-• Users can be added for protection by an Admin user at any time.
+• Users can be added for protection by an admin user with sufficient permissions at any time.

 Selecting Users from the Control Panel